ImtehanK/Note-Taking-App/README.md

 Current bugs:
-When clicking the arrows on the right, the add note button the left disappears
+- When clicking the arrows on the right, the add note button the left disappears
+- When clicking on the tab icon, the add, pin, and delete buttons disappear